Senya-P/UniProtProvider/README.md

 The UniProtProvider provides access to protein entries (UniProtKB) with the support of Taxonomy data.

+For the development guide, check out the [UniProtProvider wiki](https://github.com/Senya-P/UniProtProvider/wiki).

 ## Install from sources

 Dependencies: .NET runtime 5.0+, change inside `UniProtProvider/global.json`